 Private Lessons

 Private lessons are available.
-Interested in a ceramic class for an individual or for a group of 4-6 family and friends?
-Please email Ceramics Program Director, Rich Conti directly at ceramics@woodstockguild.org for availability and rates.
+Interested in a ceramic class for an individual or for a group of up to 10?
+Please email Ceramics Program Director, Rich Conti directly at ceramics@woodstockguild.org for availability. $60 per person plus materials and firing for a 2.5 hour session (there is a $120 minimum required)

 What tools to bring to class: